choria-io/website/docs/content/deployment/next-steps/_index.md

   * Read about [Puppet Tasks](/docs/tasks/) that provides a way to gain access to much more shared capabilities from the Puppet Forge
   * I strongly suggest you read about [using the mcollective CLI](../../concepts/cli)
   * Read about [filtering which hosts to act on](https://docs.puppet.com/mcollective/reference/ui/filters.html)
-  * Read about [managing Puppet](https://github.com/puppetlabs/mcollective-puppet-agent#usage) though note the setup steps are already completed
+  * Read about [managing Puppet](https://forge.puppet.com/choria/mcollective_agent_puppet) though note the setup steps are already completed
-  * Read about [managing packages](https://github.com/puppetlabs/mcollective-package-agent#readme) though note the setup steps are already completed
+  * Read about [managing packages](https://forge.puppet.com/choria/mcollective_agent_package) though note the setup steps are already completed
-  * Read about [managing services](https://github.com/puppetlabs/mcollective-service-agent#readme) though note the setup steps are already completed
+  * Read about [managing services](https://forge.puppet.com/choria/mcollective_agent_service) though note the setup steps are already completed
-  * Read about [managing files](https://github.com/puppetlabs/mcollective-filemgr-agent#readme) and this setup too is already completed
+  * Read about [managing files](https://forge.puppet.com/choria/mcollective_agent_filemgr) and this setup too is already completed

-These plugins that manage Service, Package, Puppet and Files are just plugins and they make the main user facing feature set of Mcollective.
+These plugins that manage Service, Package, Puppet and Files are just plugins for Choria.
 You can write your own plugins, deploy them and interact with them.
 There is an [official guide about this](https://docs.puppet.com/mcollective/simplerpc/agents.html).

 If you do write your own plugins Choria helps you [package your plugins](../../configuration/plugins/) as Puppet modules like the ones we just installed, sharable on the Forge.